 A multiple-entry visa can be issued for a maximum period of 10 years or 1 month before the expiry date on your passport, whichever is earlier.

-A multiple-entry visa allows you to reenter Canada as many times as you want during the validity period.
+The multiple-entry visa allows you to re-enter Canada as many times as you want during the validity period.

 The maximum period of stay allowed for a visitor is 6 months from the date of arrival.

 To be eligible as a visitor in Canada, you must fulfill the following conditions:

 - Demonstrate sufficient ties to your home country or country of residence